 What I have learned at Paladino has impacted daily lifestyle changes and given me a completely new way of thinking.
 Prior to coming to Paladino, I had no idea the range of what sustainability encompassed.
 Now I find myself looking at things and wondering how they could be improved by sustainability.
 I have also learned to value a great team.
 At Paladino, you can tell that people truly care about, respect, and value each team member and I feel that is reflected in our culture and daily interactions with one another.
 The last major thing I have learned is that a happy team makes a productive team.
 Knowing that your team has your back makes everyone want to work harder for each other, in turn making the whole company more efficient.

-Deborah Hanamura, ED Sales & Marketing
+Deborah Hanamura, Executive Director of Sales & Marketing

 Joined Paladino: 2015

 I learn something new every day – sometimes about architecture and engineering; sometimes about business strategies; and sometimes about myself and how to grow as a leader.
 There are a few things that I’ve picked up that have completely changed how I approach sustainability: